The Bash logo

 Printing odd-numbered pages from LibreOffice

-For example, to print a 4-page document, I have to print pages 1 and 3, then reload the pages to print pages 2 and 4.
+For example, to print a 4-page document, I have to print pages 1 and 3.
+Then I reload the pages face-down in the tray to print the even pages — but I need to print the even pages in reverse order: pages 4 and 2.
 It’s not so bad for a short document, but it’s a pain to get right when printing a longer document that might be 20 pages.

 Automating the steps